Are there wild leopards in the Western Cape of South Africa?

 The Cape Leopard Trust has been studying and tracking the leopards of the Cederberg region for over 10 years now, and more recently in the Boland Mountains and Gouritz Corridor (Swartberg-Gamka Corridor).

-The Landmark Foundation is another organisation aimed at conserving leopards of the Cape, by working with various landowners, farmers and nature reserves.
+The Landmark Foundation is another organization aimed at conserving leopards of the Cape by working with various landowners, farmers, and nature reserves.
 The Landmark Foundation, founded in 2004, works with isolated leopard populations over a broader area, with a less intensive regional focus than the Cape Leopard Trust.

 There's a leopard on my doorstep - should I be afraid?